Living Books: Interactivity design

 Activities were added to help develop matching, rhyming, memory and observation skills, among others.
 Each activity has three levels of difficulty.
 Stellaluna contained a 'Bat Quiz" to teach scientific facts about bats.
 Arthur's Reading Race contains an activity called Let Me Write, which allows kids to drag and drop screen objects onto a simple sentence to modify it or create their own.
 The title also contained a spelling mini-game, separate from the story, which users could play against an opponent or the computer.
 In Arthur's Computer Adventure, which combined a storybook with an activity center, users were able to play the in-universe title Deep Dark Sea that is central to the plot.
 The soundscape was important to the series; each title consists of hundreds of digital voices and sound effects, such as waves splashing, breezes blowing, and birds chirping in the case of Just Grandma and Me.
 Some of the sound effects were "clever", for example the poppy flowers made popping noises, and the rocks performed rock 'n' roll guitar riffs.
 One of the later titles The Berenstain Bears In the Dark featured an all-original soundtrack featuring bluegrass musicians, including Mike Marshall, Sally van Meter, Tony Furtado, and Todd Phillips, while Stellaluna had a soundtrack with original music interwoven with African percussion.
-A band 'The Wild Mangos' provided original songs for The Tortoise and the Hare, while Gary Schwantes produced music for Dr Seuss's ABC.
+The band The Wild Mangos provided original songs for The Tortoise and the Hare, while Gary Schwantes produced music for Dr Seuss's ABC.
 Harry and the Haunted House came with 9 original songs which could be played on a CD player.
 The original songs in Sheila Rae, the Brave, about the adventures of a mouse heroine, featured lyrics that turn into pictures of the things they describe to encourage word recognition.
 They were written by Living Books composer Pat Farrell.
 In 1996, Living Books released their first sing-along animated storybook program.